 8. Balut (duck embryo)

 Balut has definitely put Filipino cuisines to the gastronomy map.
 This exotic dish is a staple to every street of the Philippines but it’s often feared by tourists who are not accustomed to eating baby ducks.
 Though it looks terrifying to eat baby ducks, the balut is actually a very flavorful dish.
 The taste of the soup inside the egg exudes that umami flavor and the duck itself taste like your regular chicken (just a bit smaller and rawer).
 Cebu offers fresh balut that you can enjoy at night with a bottle of beer.

 Lechon is not a street food per se, but it is simply the best dish that the Queen City of the South can offer.
 Even the late food writer Anthony Bourdain agrees.
 When Bourdain went to the Philippines for his show ‘No Reservations’, the acclaimed celebrity chef and writer called the Cebu lechon as “The best pig ever.”
 The crispy skin and the soft and flavorful meat inside make lechon a world-class delicacy.
 Pair it with a well-made gravy, rice, a bottle of beer or just a root beer and you’ll have yourself a hearty meal that you won’t ever forget.
 Tasting Cebu’s lechon is one of the best things to do when you’re in the province.

 Have a foodgasm at the Queen City of the South

-Cebu should not only be known for its splendid beauty.
-The Queen City of the South should also be recognized for its delicious street food.
+Cebu features plenty of amazing beaches and delightful cafes.
+Aside from being known for its splendid beauty, the Queen City of the South should also be recognized for its delicious street food.
 This list of the best street food in Cebu, the Philippines, should help you have a great food trip when you visit this province.